olvlvl/composer-attribute-collector/README.md

 ## Configuration

+Here are a few ways you can configure the plugin.

 ### Including paths or files ([root-only][])

 Use the `include` property to define the paths or files to inspect for attributes.
-Without this property, the attributes file will be empty.
+Without this property, the "attributes" file will be empty.

 The specified paths are relative to the `composer.json` file, and the `{vendor}` placeholder is replaced with the path to the vendor folder.